 cleaned and pre-processed the data to rule out the anomalies.
-After that, we did empirical mode decomposition on PPG 20-second slices and divided the results onto 4 channels and fed them into a Transformer encoder based model, and finally the representations of each record are fed as input into a feed-forward network for regression on the corresponding SpO₂, SBP and DBP values.
+After that, we did empirical mode decomposition on PPG 20-second slices and divided the results onto 4 channels and fed them into a Transformer encoder-based model, and finally the embedding of each record are fed as input into a feed-forward network for regression on the corresponding SpO₂, SBP and DBP values.

 The preprocessing and cleaning steps of the dataset are illustrated in Figure 1.
 The entire waveform dataset was downloaded into a dedicated server and transformed to the proper MATLAB format by the wfdb2mat function in the WFDB software package.
 In addition, using waveform type information from the header files, we excluded those records not containing ABP or PPG (specified as ABP and PLETH in header files), and removed the files smaller than 17 kilobytes.